ReefSnax/Niconico-Twitch-Standalone/README.md

 # NicoNico Twitch Chat Overlay (Standalone)

-A Twitch chat overlay styled like NicoNico Douga — no StreamElements or StreamLabs required!
+A Twitch chat overlay styled like [NicoNico Douga](https://www.nicovideo.jp/) — no StreamElements or StreamLabs required!

+Inspired by [Tekigg](https://github.com/tekigg/niconico-twitch) and [ThatKoffe](https://github.com/ThatKoffe/niconico-twitch)'s respective StreamLabs and StreamElements plugins.
+If you're looking for something that supports StreamLabs or StreamElements, I highly recommend checking those out instead!
+This is primarily for users who don't want to use a third-party services for their chat.

 ## 🎮 Features